Introductory Statistics Courses

 Many students are required to include a course in statistics as part of their modular requirements.
 Please exercise caution when enrolling in these courses as many are listed as “Introductory Statistics” and are anti-requisites to each other.

-Specific introductory statistics courses may be required in certain modules.
 Anti-requisite courses cannot necessarily be substituted for each other.

 From Social Science: